GrowtopiaFli/oggloader-gdextension/README.md

   <img src="img/code2.svg" width="75%" height="75%">
   - This function processes the `PackedByteArray` and caches it with an `ID`<-**(IMPORTANT)**
   - It caches the `granule_positions` and `packet_data` for an `OGGPacketSequence`.
+  - It returns a boolean. **True** if it was successful and **False** if it failed.
   - Example: \
     <img src="img/code3.svg" width="75%" height="75%">
-  - Note: I recommend that you check if it's cached first before calling proc so that it doesn't do unnecessary things by doing `OggLoader.cached`.
+  - Note: I recommend you to check if it is cached first before calling this function so that it won't perform unnecessary things by doing `OggLoader.cached`.
 (Also, after you called proc and are done getting the `granule_positions` and `packet_data` variables, please uncache it if you don't want it to waste memory via `OggLoader.remove`)
 - `OggLoader.cached` \
   <img src="img/code4.svg" width="75%" height="75%">